LiveHelperChat/doc/docs/integrating.md

 You can enable `Try to detect language automatically` try to detect visitor langauge, but you have configure siteacess to match content language.
 I would suggest just use [themes](theme/widget-theme.md) and activate in `Widget container` section `Try to detect language from browser headers` option.
 :::

+## Operator ID

+You can enter to what operator started chat should be assigned.
+Chat will be visible as pending with an assigned operator.

 ## Check for operator invitation messages

 If this checkbox is checked, the User (Visitor) does not have to make a page refresh to initiate the Invitation Logic (check for messages from operator/or check for the  Proactive Chat Invitation message).
 Please note that checking this checkbox activates messages checking for Users (Visitors) every 15 seconds and it increases server load.